Enhanced radio emission between a galaxy cluster pair: Discussion

-Given the small projected separation between the subclusters in \cl\ and the likely early phase post-pericenter passage, one might wonder whether the diffuse emission in this system can be decomposed into distinct components (\eg\ halos and bridge), or whether it should be treated as a single, continuous structure.
-Or, to rephrase it as an interrogative: how far apart must two interacting clusters be, after pericenter passage, to be considered independent systems again?
+Given the small projected separation between the subclusters in \cl\ one might wonder whether the diffuse emission in this system can be decomposed into distinct components (\eg\ halos and bridge), or whether it should be treated as a single, continuous structure.
+Or, to rephrase it as an interrogative: how far apart must two interacting clusters be, before or after pericenter passage, to be considered independent systems?
 From an observational point of view, distinguishing the individual components is only possible if the data have sufficient resolution and sensitivity to resolve separate substructures (both morphologically and, eventually, spectrally).
 We believe that this is not the case for our \meerkat\ data, and therefore would tend to consider the radio emission in \cl\ as a whole. \\

 The subsequent interpretation of the physical properties of the diffuse emission in \cl\ is limited by the unknown 3D geometry of the system and the lack of spectral index information (see the end of this Section for further discussion on the latter).
 Keeping this limitation in mind, we can adopt the standard assumptions of the source lying in the plane of the sky and a spectral index of $\alpha = 1.3$ to estimate basic physical properties of the source.
 These can then be compared with those of radio halos and bridges to evaluate potential similarities and differences with these two classes of sources. \\